Edicola

 Before making a single letter digitally, we hand drew each glyph, developing an intimate familiarity as we perfected each curve.
 This hands-on approach kept the focus on the design of the typeface, rather than letting our process be influenced by our software.

 Before making final adjustments, I worked to digitize all of our work in Glyphs, the leading software for type design.
-As the team continued to tweak our work, I took the lead on spacing the font, carefully adjusting each letter’s side bearings before refining individual kerning pairs.
-This process highlighted the beauty of type design, combining the authentic human expression of written language with a systematic precision that maximizes legibility and comfort.
+As the team continued to tweak our work, I took the lead on spacing the font, carefully adjusting side bearings and individual kerning pairs.

 To further explore the world of type design, we followed the typeface’s development with the creation of a specimen poster.
 Drawing on the enticing yet unpolished feeling of Italian tabaccherias, I developed and refined this final design.